drowe67/freedv-gui/USER_MANUAL.md

 ### FreeDV 2020

-FreeDV 2020 was released in mid 2019.
+FreeDV 2020 was developed in 2019.
 It uses an experimental codec based on the LPCNet neural net (deep learning) synthesis engine developed by Jean-Marc Valin.
 It offers 8 kHz audio bandwidth in an RF bandwidth of just 1600 Hz.
 FreeDV 2020 employs the same OFDM modem